 3.5.
-Child Care Subsidies and the Child Care and Development Fund (CCDF)
+Childcare subsidies and the childcare and development fund (CCDF)

 The CCDF is a block grant to States to provide subsidized childcare programs for low-income families.
 States have considerable autonomy, so a great deal of heterogeneity in program design has emerged.
-As an additional instrument, we use the State CCDF expenditure per single mother ( $CCDF{st}$ ) to capture the availability and generosity of child care subsidies in a State.
+As an additional instrument, we use the State CCDF expenditure per single mother ($CCDF{st}$) to capture the availability and generosity of childcare subsidies in a State.22

 3.6.
-Other Instruments: Earned Income Tax Credit (EITC) and Local Demand Conditions
+Other instruments: Earned income tax credit (EITC) and local demand conditions

 The EITC, enacted in 1975, is a refundable Federal tax credit to supplement wages of low-income families.
 It was initially a minor program, but a major expansion in 1994-96 created a sizable wage subsidy.
 Earnings are supplemented at a "phase-in" rate until a ceiling is reached.
-In 2003 this rate was 34% for a family with one child, and 17 States supplement the federal credit.
-To account for work incentives created by EITC, we construct the EITC phase-in rate (EITCist) using Federal and State EITC rules together with the mother's family composition.
+In 2003, this rate was 34% for a family with one child, and 17 States supplement the federal credit.
+To account for work incentives created by EITC, we construct the EITC phase-in rate (EITC{ist}) using Federal and State EITC rules together with the mother's family composition.

-Finally, we use as instruments three variables that measure local demand conditions: the State unemployment rate at time t, the $20^{th}$ percentile wage rate in the woman's State of residence at time t, and the percent of the State labor force employed in services at time t.
+Finally, we use as instruments three variables that measure local demand conditions: the State unemployment rate at time t, the 20th percentile wage rate in the woman's State of residence at time t, and the percent of the State labor force employed in services at time t.

-4. The Structural and Quasi-Structural Models
+4. Structural and quasi-structural models

-We first present a structural model of single mother's decisions about work and daycare use, and how these affect child outcomes.
+We first present a structural model of single mother's decisions about work and childcare use, and how these affect child outcomes.
 Rather than presenting a general model, we detail a specific model we might actually estimate, given available data and computational limitations.
 This helps clarify the type of assumptions needed to solve and estimate such a model.
 Next, we describe a "quasi-structural" approximation to the model.
 This clarifies how some assumptions required for structural estimation can be sidestepped in estimating an approximation.
 However, as noted earlier, implicit assumptions in these areas still influence the interpretation of results.

 4.1.
-Overview of the Structural Model
+Overview of the structural model

 Consider a woman making choices about work, childcare and welfare participation in each period t following the birth of a child, until the child goes to primary school at age 5.
-For expositional convenience we consider a woman with a single child, and ignore additional fertility decisions (although we allow for multiple children in the empirical work).
-In our model the time period is a quarter.
-We allow for three work options (full-time, part-time or no work), while the child care and welfare choices are binary.
+For expositional convenience, we consider a woman with a single child, and ignore additional fertility decisions (although we allow for multiple children in the empirical work).
+In our model, the time period is a quarter.
+We allow for three work options (full-time, part-time or no work), while the childcare and welfare choices are binary.
 As the option of working (either full-time or part-time) and not using childcare is infeasible, there are at most 8 alternatives in a woman's choice set.
-Of course, depending on the woman's state of residence and duration of welfare participation, her choice set will vary (e.g., a woman residing in a State with a 36 month welfare time limit won't have the option to receive welfare beyond 36 months).
+Of course, depending on the woman's state of residence and duration of welfare participation, her choice set will vary (e.g., a woman residing in a State with a 36 month welfare time limit would not have the option to receive welfare beyond 36 months).
 Formally, we denote the choice set as: